 How to Make a Money Saving Challenge Work For You

-Before we get into the actually challenges, lets talk about how you can make a saving challenge work for you.
+Before we get into the actual challenges, let’s talk about how you can make a saving challenge work for you.

 First, you should decide what saving method you’re going to use.